 Republic of Ireland, 2006

-A guy I used to know loaned me his disability travel pass for a trip that I was making from Kilkenny to Dublin to meet a girl I knew, who was flying in from The Netherlands.
+A guy I knew loaned me his disability travel pass for a trip that I was making from Kilkenny to Dublin to meet a girl I knew who was flying in from the Netherlands.

-At the ticket office at the train station, I didn't like the look of the lady behind the glass, and should have paid cash.
-I didn't, and she asked me to replicate the signature.
-I couldn't, of course, and she confiscated the document.
+At the train station ticket office, I didn't like the look of the lady behind the glass and should have paid cash.
+She asked me to replicate the signature, and she confiscated the document.
 She said the guy who had given this to me was in a lot of trouble.

 Nothing happened, and I got to Dublin without any further problems.